-Pork Tenderloin twins that is.
+Pork Tenderloin twins that are.

-I had to do something with these two beautiful babies and so my creative spirit was sparked.
+I had to do something with these two beautiful babies, and so my creative spirit was sparked.

 Besides, I was hungry.

 I hadn’t eaten all day.

 Isn’t it true that there’s nothing to motivate you in the kitchen, like an empty stomach?

 So at about noon, I headed for the kitchen.

 Yes, it was my intention to turn those tenderloins into a work of art.

 [I only wish I could go about my housework with as much joy and vigor as I do when I am cooking or baking.]

 So I was feeling maybe just a little (maybe a lot) guilty about the recipe plan I had made for these tenderloins.
 The plan was supposed to be a Paleo-friendly option.
 Well, these twin slabs of meat were about to become as far from Paleo-friendly as it can get.